 - Ask yourself what kind of presentation it is.
 Is it primarily about a technique, a biological process, or an organism?

-- e. are we learning about a new way of doing things, getting a new insight into a pathway or structure, or understanding something new about an organism?
+- Are we learning about a new way of doing things, getting a new insight into a pathway or structure, or understanding something new about an organism?
 This will help determine what is the most penetrating question you can ask.
 (E.g., if a presentation is primarily about a technique, then asking a question about the organism used will be of only tangential significance)

 Before asking the question: